PILOT PROGRAM FOR BANKRUPTCY APPEALS MANAGEMENT

 Download CONSENT FORM (Word)

-PILOT PROGRAM TO IMPLEMENT A TERM OF COURT IN DURANGO PILOT PROJECT PROTOCOL
+PILOT PROGRAM TO IMPLEMENT A TERM OF COURT IN DURANGO

-The United States District Court for the District of Colorado announces formal adoption of a pilot program that creates a panel of attorneys who have agreed to accept pro bono appointments to represent pro se litigants of limited financial means in civil cases before this Court.
-On June 5, 2013 the District Court approved revisions to the Civil Pro Bono Pilot Program Plan that were made in consideration of and in response to public comments.
+June 12, 2013 - The United States District Court for the District of Colorado announces formal adoption of a pilot program that creates a panel of attorneys who have agreed to accept pro bono appointments to represent pro se litigants of limited financial means in civil cases before this Court.
+On June 5, 2013, the District Court approved revisions to the Civil Pro Bono Pilot Program Plan that were made in consideration of and in response to public comments.

 Download CIVIL PRO BONO PILOT PROGRAM PLAN

-Download APPLICATION FORM for CIVIL PRO BONO PILOT PROGRAM
+Download APPLICATION FORM FOR CIVIL PRO BONO PILOT PROGRAM

 Download SAMPLE NOTICE DECLINING APPOINTMENT FORM